abpframework/abp/docs/en/Multi-Tenancy.md

 * `IMultiTenant` interface just defines a `TenantId` property.

 When you implement this interface, ABP Framework **automatically** [filters](Data-Filtering.md) entities for the current tenant when you query from database.
-So, you don't need to manually add `TenantId` condition while performing queries; a tenant can not access to data of another tenant.
+So, you don't need to manually add `TenantId` condition while performing queries.
+A tenant can not access to data of another tenant by default.

 ### Why the TenantId Property is Nullable?